 Feel free to watch it by yourself first, to see if you can spot the disclaimers.

-In this hand, Damon raises pre-flop with 89 of spades and KGB calls.
-The flop comes 67T, giving Damon the nuts.
-Damon checks, KGB bets $2,000, and Damon calls, saying “All right, I’ll call the 2 grand, I’ll gamble.”
-This is one you hear a lot, although it’s so common to say it, it doesn’t mean much if a decent player says it.
-Although in this case, considering Damon was the pre-flop raiser, then checked, then gave a disclaimer, it might make you a little wary if you were KGB.
+In this hand, Mike raises pre-flop with 89 of spades and KGB calls.
+The flop comes 67T, giving Mike the nuts.
+Mike checks, KGB bets $2,000, and Damon calls, saying “All right, I’ll call the 2 grand, I’ll gamble.”
+This is one you hear a lot, although it’s so common to say it, it doesn’t mean much, especially in small-bet or calling situations (as opposed to betting).
+Although in this case, considering Mike was the pre-flop raiser, then checked, then gave a disclaimer, it might make you a little wary if you were KGB.

 Okay, then the turn comes a blank.
-Not really a verbal disclaimer, but Damon sighs, like he’s hurt.
-Sort of reminds me of the hand in the WSOP when he flopped a boat and got all sad (click to link to my blog post about that.)
+Not really a verbal disclaimer, but Mike sighs, like he’s hurt.
+Sort of reminds me of the hand in the WSOP when Matt Damon flopped a boat and got real sad-seeming.
 And this is a good place to point out that disclaimers are just another manifestation of the same type of instinct that players have when they try to look sad or upset by the cards; they’re all just different ways players try to misdirect your attention away from the truth.
+They’re manifestations of the weak-means-strong and strong-means-weak behaviors that Mike Caro talked about.

-KGB bets the pot, and Damon calls, saying, “Okay, Teddy, I’m gonna call you, or else I won’t respect myself tomorrow morning.”
-Again, to really beat a dead horse, Damon is implying he’s only calling because he doesn’t want to be run over by KGB, so we can be pretty sure he’s calling for another reason.
+KGB bets the pot, and Mike calls, saying, “Okay, Teddy, I’m gonna call you, or else I won’t respect myself tomorrow morning.”
+Again, to really beat a dead horse, Mike is implying he’s only calling because he doesn’t want to be run over by KGB, so we can be pretty sure he’s calling for another reason.

-Then Damon slowrolls KGB on the river and that’s the end.
+Then Mike slowrolls KGB on the river and that’s the end.

-Okay, so KGB and Mikey McDermott are total fish.
+Okay, so KGB and Mike seem like total fish.
 That’s something that’s become increasingly obvious throughout the years the more I’ve played and the more I’ve learned.
 It’s a process we all go through when it comes to this movie.
 Young, blind, ignorant love gives way to experience and harsh criticism.
-I love Rounders, but no one can argue it depicts realistic high-stakes poker scenes.
+I love Rounders, but it’s hard to argue it depicts realistic high-stakes poker scenes.
 (But you could also argue that realistic high-stakes poker scenes would not make a good movie.)

-And even though Rounders is fiction, I think you can take away some valuable real-life lessons; if you hear a guy trying to give you harmless excuses for why he’s calling or raising, you should be very careful.
-If you hear a guy use reliable disclaimers in every hand he plays, like Damon does here, I’d say you’re in a very good game.
+And even though Rounders is fiction, I think you can take away some valuable real-life lessons; if you hear a guy trying to give you excuses for why he’s calling, betting, or raising, you should be very careful.
+If you hear a guy use reliable disclaimers in every hand he plays, like Mike does here, I’d say you’re in a very good game.

 So why are these things in the movie?
 Are they supposed to be there?
 What does it mean from a scriptwriting perspective?
-Did the screenwriters Brian Koppelman (who I follow on Twitter, by the way: @briankoppelman – please don’t hate me, Brian; I’m a fan.
-Hmm, also disregard the YouTube movie clips of your movie, if you could.) and David Levien put these tells in purposefully?
-Did they know that these were very obvious tells?
+Did the screenwriters Brian Koppelman (who I follow on Twitter, by the way: @briankoppelman – please don’t take offense, Brian; I’m a fan) and David Levien put these tells in purposefully?
+Did they know that these were obvious tells?
 My guess is that they didn’t.
 I think these tells are a result of just trying to make the characters “double-cross” each other in interesting ways, to make them seem “tricky”, to make them seem interesting.
 Like in an action movie, when the hero hides a second gun behind his back and feigns fear when his main gun has been taken away; these are just ways to make our hero or villain more conniving and clever.
 I don’t think these things were purposefully included as poker tells.

 If these tells are there as a result of the screenwriters not realizing what these things meant, you could say that these tells are actually the tells of the screenwriters themselves.